 “Is there anything close by?”

 I asked in a sickly sweet tone.
 She looked at me with a scowl, I grinned batting my eyelashes.

 She sighed out, rolling her eyes she spoke with clenched teeth “there’s a Dunkin Donuts two minutes away.”

 “Ugh, please.”
 She turned away again to the window back to me.
-Oh yeah she’s gonna be real fun.
+Oh yeah, she’s gonna be really fun.

 Fifteen minutes later after arguing on the road, we finally arrived at the school building.
 I read the sign before entering the parking lot in bold letters: